HasnainMSajid/HasnainMSajid/README.md

-- 👋 Hi, I’m @HasnainMSajid
+- 👋 Hi, I’m Dr @HasnainMSajid (PhD)
-- 👀 I’m interested in Python coding
+- 👀 PhD in Computational Materials and Forensic Sciences
-- 🌱 I’m currently PDF at uOttawa
+- 🌱 I’m currently a PDF at Carleton University
-- 💞️- 📫 How to reach me hasnainmsajid@yahoo.com
+- 💞️- 📫 How to reach me hasnainmsajid@gmail.com

 <!---
 HasnainMSajid/HasnainMSajid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.